caroline-jin/vtc-automation/README.md

 ### 2. Website Interface
 The website is connected to a cloud-based SQL database on the same Azure account.
 The SQL database can be accessed through http://automationtest2.azurewebsites.net/api/Items in JSON format or through SQL Management Studio/another SQL database editor by providing the Azure account details. <br>
-The required connection string is: <br>
+Use the connection string provided to connect the website to the database.
+It should look something like this: <br>

     "ConnectionStrings": {
         "ContextDB": "Server=tcp:websitedb-server1.database.windows.net,1433;Initial Catalog=website_db;Persist Security Info=False;User ID=t-cajin;Password= ;MultipleActiveResultSets=False;Encrypt=True;TrustServerCertificate=False;Connection Timeout=30;"